Myanmar court extends detention of AP journalist

 The online Kanbawza Tai News said a foreign photojournalist was arrested Thursday while taking pictures of a protest in the city of Taunggyi.
 A photo provided to the news site shows a man trapped against a wall with one arm raised as he is surrounded by about 10 soldiers.

-A guest house owner in Taunggyi, speaking on condition of anonymity because of fear of retribution, identified the man in the photo as Polish photojournalist Robert Bociaga.

-Germany’s dpa news agency said the man is Bociaga, 30, who has been working for it, but it has not been able to contact him.
+Germany’s dpa news agency said the man, Robert Bociaga, 30, has been working for the news service, and it has not been able to contact him.

 “We are deeply shocked by the arrest and apparent mistreatment of Robert Bociaga,” said the agency’s editor-in-chief, Sven Goesmann.
 “This is an intolerable and unacceptable attack on the freedom of the press and, even in this brutal form, is unfortunately not an isolated case.”

-Note: This story has been corrected to show that a representative of the U.S. Embassy attended Friday's court hearing and that Sven Goesmann's title is editor-in-chief, not deputy editor-in-chief.